Meet our orthodontists

-Peter was born and raised in Sydney where he attended Fort Street High School.
-After completing high school Peter travelled to Adelaide to complete his degree in dentistry.
+Dr Peter was born and raised in Sydney, where he attended Fort Street High School.
+After completing high school, he travelled to Adelaide to complete his degree in Dentistry.
 Peter returned to Sydney to work in private practice and to tutor oral surgery students at the University of Sydney.
-After completing the Long Orthodontic Course at the University of Sydney under Dr Geenty’s tutelage Peter decided to study orthodontics.

 Dr Emmanuel Chan